Human Metapneumovirus

 Management

 There is no specific antiviral therapy available for hMPV infection; therefore, most treatment is supportive.
 Hospitalization, supplemental oxygen, and mechanical ventilation may be necessary in severe hMPV infections.
-In severely immunosuppressed persons, oral or inhaled ribavirin can be considered.[8, 9, 50]
+In severely immunosuppressed persons, oral, inhaled or IV ribavirin can be considered.[8, 9, 50]

 See Treatment and Medication for more detail.